encryptme/cloak-server-demo/README.rst

     cloak.example.com   ansible_ssh_user=ubuntu

 Of course, you should substitute the FQDN or IP of your server and set any ssh parameters needed to talk to it.
+If the SSH user is not root, it must have unencumbered sudo access.

 .. _ansible: https://www.ansible.com/